-The project presents images of Murano paperweights from various makers and various dates, using labelled Murano weights where possible.
+The project presents images of Murano paperweights from various makers and various dates, using labelled or etched Murano weights where possible.
 Please click on the image for a larger picture.
 If you have a labelled (or known to be Murano weight) and know approximately when it was made, we would be happy to include images here.

 Identifying Murano paperweights is not a straightforward task.
 It is not possible to make a positive attribution of a Murano paperweight just because it has Murano canes or carries a Murano label.
 Paperweight makers outside Murano have used Murano canes at times - for example, Liskeard Glass and Royal Brierley in the UK, and Jim Hart in the USA.
 So identifying a Murano cane in a paperweight does not guarantee it came from Murano, let alone which factory.
 (The 'false friend' problem).